 Note: Before you can use case deflection, be sure to configure your environment with a category group and root data category (using the SCSServiceConfiguration object).
-For more information, see Quick Setup: Knowledge in the Service SDK.

 Customize the Case Publisher Result View

 By default, when a user submits a new case from the Case Publisher screen, a standard success view appears.
 If you want to provide your users with more specific guidance after a case is created, one solution is to customize the view's message text and default image.
 If you'd like more control over what is displayed, you can present your own view by implementing the viewForResult method in the SCSCasePublisherViewControllerDelegate class.